Research

 The Legacy of Conflict on Socioeconomic Dynamics and Human Behavior: Evidence from Portugal’s Veterans of War

-Funding awarded by the Portuguese Science Foundation (FCT).
+Funding: Portuguese Science Foundation (FCT).

 Do Social Interactions Help Integrating Internally Displaced Persons?
 Evidence from Mozambique